 Account type Timing of first RMD

-401(k), 403(b), 457(b) plans, or other qualified plan By April 1 of the following year after reaching RMD age.
+401(k), 403(b), 457(b) plans, or other qualified plan By April 1 of the year after you reach RMD age.
 However, if you are still employed, you may be able to delay your first RMD until April 1 of the year after you retire.
 A few other caveats apply: The exemption applies only to the account for your most recent employer, the plan must allow this exemption, and you cannot own more than 5% of a business.

-Roth IRA RMDs are NOT required.
+Roth IRA RMDs are not required.

-Roth 401(k), 403(b), or 457(b) (designated Roth account) RMDs are NOT required.
+Roth 401(k), 403(b), or 457(b) (designated Roth account) RMDs are not required.

 Disclosure Title